 The incremental internal rate of return is an analysis of the financial return to an investor or entity where there are two competing investment opportunities involving different amounts of investment.
 The analysis is applied to the difference between the costs of the two investments.
 Thus, you would subtract the cash flows associated with the less expensive alternative from the cash flows associated with the more expensive alternative to arrive at the cash flows applicable to the difference between the two alternatives, and then conduct an internal rate of return analysis on this difference.

 Based just on quantitative analysis, you would select the more expensive investment opportunity if it has an incremental internal rate of return higher than the minimum return you consider acceptable.
 However, there are qualitative issues to consider as well, such as whether there is an incremental increase in risk associated with the more expensive investment.
 Therefore, realistically, the investor must weigh a variety of factors besides just the incremental internal rate of return before making an investment decision.
+This rate of return may not even be the deciding factor in making an investment decision.

 If the investor believes that there is a considerable amount of additional risk associated with the more expensive investment opportunity, he or she can adjust for this risk by increasing the minimum return considered acceptable.
 For example, the minimum rate of return threshold for a low-risk investment might be 5%, while the threshold might be 10% for a high-risk investment.